mendix/docs/howto40/configure-zooming-for-a-basic-report.md

 ---
 ## Description

 This section describes how to configure zooming for a basic report.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=12387630).

 ## Instructions